Azure/Enterprise-Scale/examples/landing-zones/README.md

             }
         }
     ````

 * Use expression evaluations scopes for subsequent deployments to the subscription that will be created

-    As the subscriptionId is generated in the backend in Azure, you must reference the "subscriptionId" property in the outputs section using inner scope evaluation, and use reference() of the output as input to new parameters for subsequent deployemnts.
+    As the subscriptionId is generated in the backend in Azure, you must reference the "subscriptionId" property in the outputs section using inner scope evaluation, and use reference() of the output as input to new parameters for subsequent deployments.

     The example below shows the output being referenced from the deployment that creates the subscription, to a subsequent deployment to the subscription by providing the subscriptionId